-The best islands to visit on the Southern Great Barrier Reef islands you need to visit
+The best Southern Great Barrier Reef islands you need to visit

-If you want to know where to find colourful corals and amazing marine life, wriggle into your wettie (wetsuit for those unfamiliar), strap on your fins and follow my bubbles, as we reveal some of the Southern Great Barrier Reef’s best island escapes.
+If you want to know where to find colourful corals and amazing marine life, wriggle into your wettie (wetsuit for those unfamiliar), strap on your fins and follow our lead.
+We’ve uncovered the very best Southern Great Barrier Reef islands you need to visit ASAP – and why.

 Located 14 kilometres off the coast of Yeppoon, you have the opportunity to book this entire island out to yourself (or your small group of friends), staying in their eco-friendly self-contained units that are powered by the wind and sun.